Phillip Schofield: 1993–2023: ITV presenting

-Since 2006, he has presented The British Soap Awards.
-Between 2006 and 2008, he hosted the programme with Fern Britton but since 2009, alone.
+From 2006 to 2023, he presented The British Soap Awards.
+Between 2006 and 2008, he hosted the programme with Britton.
 During the run of the ITV reality show I'm a Celebrity...Get Me Out of Here!, he co-hosted the spin-off series I'm a Celebrity, Get Me out of Here!
 Exclusive with Sheree Murphy.
 The show lasted one series.
 In 2006, Schofield presented two episodes of the ITV game show It's Now or Never, before the network cancelled the show, due to poor ratings.
+In April 2008, he and Britton began hosting a revival of the ITV game show Mr and Mrs, renamed as All Star Mr & Mrs. In 2010, the show took a break but returned in 2012 without Britton.